FreeKingU/Market_adjustment-/README.md

 * High priced homes seem to be concentrated in an area.
 * One area close the the waterfront has the highest priced homes.

+![This is an image]

+* This shows the sales amount for each zip code in within the county.
+Most of the sales were concentrated in the suburban areas.

 ![This is an image](https://github.com/FreeKingU/Market_adjustment-/blob/main/Images/Median%20Price%20vs%20Year%20Built.png)

 * Older and Newer homes seem to the biggest median priced homes.